berkaygulerr/Square/README.md

 # Square

-Square is a hyper casual game made by me
+Square is a hyper casual game still under construction and made by me with the Unity game engine.